khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ### Learn more

 If a question doesn't make sense, use the sentence, "Learn more."
 Do not use "More information" or other phrases, and always use a period.
-Add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with an full-sentence description for screen reader users.
+Add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description for screen reader users.

 - **Example:** Approve a merge request.
 [Learn more.](#)
 - Make sure the period is part of the link text.